-It may have been no surprise to private lenders, such as banks and other lending institutions, when the Department of Education announced that one in seven borrowers have defaulted on their federal student loans within the first two to three years of repayment.
+It may have been no surprise to private lenders, banks and other lending institutions, when the Department of Education announced that one in seven borrowers have defaulted on their federal student loans within the first two to three years of repayment.

 Once a lawsuit is filed and a money judgment is obtained, the Florida Rules of Civil Procedure allow for a broad scope of discovery to identify various debtor assets to assist our firm in determining the proper remedy to enforce the judgment liens.
-When appropriate and pre-approved by the client, William R. Wohlsifer, PA may conduct comprehensive electronic asset and skip trace searches to locate:
+When appropriate and pre-approved by the client, William R. Wohlsifer, PLLC, may conduct comprehensive electronic asset and skip trace searches to locate:

 The cost of attending college or graduate school continues to increase as tuition rates rise and federal subsidy programs for private lenders are eliminated.
 Because of increases in tuition, students and their parents have begun borrowing more money to finance educational programs.
 According to Bloomberg Personal Finance, the New York Federal Reserve Bank has shown that American students with debt, around the age of 25, have increased about 43% since 2003, and the average loan amount has risen approximately 91%.
 Unfortunately, the market is having a hard time keeping up with the supply of graduates, and students are finding it harder to repay their loans.